Shifted Contact Structures on Differentiable Stacks: -Shifted Contact Structures

-although not being commutative, does actually define a commutative diagram in the cohomology of the Morita kernel (and its adjoint cochain complex).
-As the diagonal arrows are quasi-isomorphisms (Remark \ref{rem:MK_RUTH}), we conclude that the Morita curvatures at different points of the same orbit of $G$ are related by isomorphisms in cohomology. \end{rem}
+although not being commutative, does actually define a commutative diagram in the cohomology of the Morita kernel (and its twisted dual RUTH).
+As the diagonal arrows are quasi-isomorphisms (Remark \ref{rem:0_inv_mc}), we conclude that the Morita curvatures at different points of the same orbit of $G$ are related by isomorphisms in cohomology. \end{rem}

 In order to define the Morita curvature, we fixed a connection.
-However, the Morita curvature is independent of the choice of the connection $\nabla$ up to homotopies in the sense of the following \begin{prop} Let $\nabla$ and $\nabla'$ be two connection in $L_M$.
-Then there is a homotopy between the corresponding Morita curvatures. \end{prop} \begin{proof} The difference $h = \alpha_{\nabla, \nabla'} := \nabla - \nabla'$ can be seen as a $1$-form on $M$: $h \in \Omega^1(M)$.
+However, the Morita curvature is independent of the choice of the connection $\nabla$ up to homotopies between the $0$-th components.
+More precisely, we have the following \begin{prop} Let $\nabla$ and $\nabla'$ be two connections on $L_M$.
+Then there is a homotopy between the $0$-th components of the corresponding Morita curvatures. \end{prop} \begin{proof} The difference $h = \alpha_{\nabla, \nabla'} := \nabla - \nabla'$ can be seen as a $1$-form on $M$: $h \in \Omega^1(M)$.
 The diagonal arrows in the diagram